President, PM, MPs to take a pay cut to fund govt's efforts to fight COVID-19

-The Union cabinet on Monday approved an ordinance to reduce the salaries, allowances and pensions of Members of Parliament (MPs) by 30 per cent for one year and the amount will be utilised in the fight against coronavirus.
-The President, Vice President, governors of states have also voluntarily decided to take a pay cut as a social responsibility, Union minister Prakash Javadekar said.
+Prime Minister Narendra Modi and all Union ministers along with over 750 Members of Parliament (MPs) will take a 30 per cent salary cut for one year and the amount will be used to fight the COVID-19 pandemic in the country, Union minister Prakash Javadekar announced on Tuesday.
+The President, the Vice President, governors of states have also voluntarily decided to take a pay cut as a social responsibility, the minister added.
+The Union Cabinet on Monday gave its nod to an ordinance amending the Salary, Allowances and Pension of Members of Parliament Act, 1954 reducing allowances and pension by 30 pet cent from April 1 2020 for a year, he told reporters.
+He said besides the MPs, the Prime minister and Union minister's would also take a 30 per cent cut in their salaries.
+"Charity begins at home," he said.

-Briefing reporters, the minister said the cabinet approved an ordinance amending the Salary, Allowances and Pension of Members of Parliament Act, 1954 reducing allowances and pension by 30 pet cent from April 1 2020 for one year.
-The money will go to Consolidated Fund of India, he added.
+The salary structure for the PM and the Union ministers is different from that of an MP, who draws a salary of Rs one lakh per month and a constituency allowance of Rs 70,000 per month, besides other allowances.
+Later, the government spokesperson clarified that only the salary and not the pension and allowances of the MPs will be cut.

-The Cabinet also approved temporary suspension of MPLAD (Member of Parliament local Area Development) fund scheme during 2020-21 and 2021-22, and the funds will be used for managing health services and the adverse impact of COVID-19 pandemic in the country, he said..
+The money will go to the Consolidated Fund of India (CFI), he said.
+All the revenue received by the government by way of taxes like income tax, central excise, customs and other receipts flowing to the government are credited into the CFI.
+All government expenditure is incurred from this fund and no amount can be withdrawn from the CFI without authorization from Parliament.
+The Cabinet also approved temporary suspension of the MPLAD (Member of Parliament local Area Development) fund scheme during financial years 2020-21 and 2021-22, and the amount will be used for "managing health and adverse impact of outbreak of COVID19" in the country, he said.
+While there are 543 MPs in Lok Sabha, the Rajya Sabha has 245 members --788 in all.
+Each MP gets Rs 5 crore per annum as MPLAD.
+It means, the government will get nearly Rs 7880 crore from the fund.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)